 The Summerland Branch has a room available for rent during or outside of library open hours.
 The Meeting Place has 6 tables, 50 chairs, access to washrooms and a large screen which may be used to show presentations.
 The rental rate is $20 per hour for the first 3 hours, then $10 per hour (plus GST).
 A reservation application must be completed and payment for the rental made at least one week prior to your event.
 Please call the library or stop by the desk to pick up an application.

 The Summerland Branch has 3 study rooms available during library open hours.
 The rooms may be reserved for 2 hours, a maximum of twice per week.
 Please call the library or stop by the desk to reserve a study room.

 The Summerland branch began a seed library in the fall of 2015.
 Seeds may be 'borrowed' with a library card much as a book would be.
 We ask borrowers to sign the seeds out, take them home and grow them, enjoy the harvest and save some seeds from every batch grown.
 Then, return the dried seeds to the library.

+The seed library has been extremely popular and we look forward to everyone returning seeds - it's not too late!
 Pre-labelled envelopes are available at the library to return seeds in - please ask at the desk.